top of page

 Project-based Learning

 Project-based learning (PBL) is an approach to learning that allows students to create and design projects based on standards.
 Research suggests that it has a positive impact on minority student achievement.
-This is due to the relationships, higher-order thinking skills, and relevance that these projects can have to the students and their communities.
+This is due to the relationships, higher-order thinking skills, and relevance that these projects can have to students and their communities.

 2feeec_b830a89527584955af6a2627d6c0990b~mv2.webp